Plans and Procedures

 Crisis Communications Plan

-This plan provides operational guidance on how MIT will deliver effective, efficient, timely, and comprehensive communications before, during, and after crisis situations.
+This plan provides operational guidance on how MIT will deliver effective, efficient, timely, and comprehensive communications before, during, and after emergency or crisis situations.

 Multi-Year Training & Exercise Program (MYTEP)